University of King's College

-The University of King's College, established in 1789, is in Halifax, Nova Scotia, Canada.
-It is the oldest chartered university in Canada, and the oldest English-speaking university in the Commonwealth outside the United Kingdom.
-The university is regarded for its Foundation Year Program, a comprehensive and interdisciplinary examination of Western culture through great books, designed for first-year undergraduates.
-It is also known for its upper-year interdisciplinary programs – particularly its contemporary studies program, early modern studies program, and its history of science and technology program.
-In addition, the university has a journalism school that attracts students from across the world for its intensive Master of Journalism programs and its Master of Fine Arts in creative nonfiction, the first of its kind in Canada.
-Its undergraduate journalism programs are known for leading content in digital formats.
+The University of King's College is a public liberal arts university in Halifax, Nova Scotia.
+Established in 1789, it is the oldest chartered university in Canada, and the oldest English-speaking university in the Commonwealth outside the United Kingdom.
+The university is regarded for its Foundation Year Program (FYP), an undergraduate curriculum designed to comprehensively study a variety of intellectual developments—past and present—through great books and ideas.
+It is also known for its upper-year interdisciplinary programs, particularly in contemporary studies, early modern studies, and the history of science and technology.
+In addition, the university has a journalism school that attracts students from across the world for its intensive graduate programs in journalism, writing, and publishing.

-Although the university was first established as the King's Collegiate School in Windsor, Nova Scotia in 1788, a fire destroyed the original university in 1920, and the institution relocated to Halifax.
-The relocation was made possible with the help of Dalhousie University, which has since maintained a joint faculty of Arts and Social Sciences with King's.
-This partnership provides students at King's with full access to Dalhousie’s facilities and services.
-Despite this partnership, King's remains independent under its own charter.
+The university was founded by royal charter in Windsor, Nova Scotia as the King's Collegiate School in 1788, but the school moved to its current location in Halifax after a fire destroyed a large portion of the original university in 1920.
+The relocation was made possible with the help of Dalhousie University, which has since maintained a joint Faculty of Arts and Sciences with King's, which provides students with access to Dalhousie’s facilities and services.
+Furthermore, students from King’s and Dalhousie can enrol in courses offered at either institution as the campuses are located adjacent to each other.
+Despite this academic partnership, the University of King's College remains independent under its own charter.

-The university is located on the northwest corner of the Dalhousie University campus.